meain/yap/README.md

   (yap-set-service "openai") ; default: openai (yap-set-model "gpt-4o") ; default: gpt-4o

+  ;; You could also set any provider from ahyatt/llm like below (setq yap-llm-provider-override (make-llm-openai :key openai-api-key :chat-model model))

   ;; Add window rules for *yap-response* buffer so that it shows up at ;; top of the frame
   (add-to-list 'display-buffer-alist